Nordix/website-source/content/join/platinum.md

 +++
 title = "Platinum Membership"
-order = 1
+order = 3
 +++

-The Platinum Members play an important role in providing support that makes the foundation's work possible.
+The Platinum Members play an important role in providing support that makes the association's work possible.
 If you are intestersted in becoming a Platinum Member, please contact us.

-Each Platinum Member appoints a Platinum Director to represent them on the Board of Directors.
+Each Platinum Member may appoint a Platinum Director to represent them on the Board of Directors.

-Platinum Members make an annual contribution of 200k SEK/20k EUR to the foundation (100k SEK/10k EUR for companies under 100 employees, or 50k SEK/5k EUR for companies under 50 employees).
-Additional details are outlined in the [Platinum Membership Policy](/legal/platinum-policy/), the [bylaws](/legal/bylaws/), and the [Platinum Member Agreement](/legal/platinum-agreement/).
+Platinum Members make an annual contribution of 20k EUR to the foundation (10k EUR for companies under 100 employees, 5k EUR for companies under 50 employees).
+Additional details are outlined in the [Member Policy](/legal/member-policy/) and the [bylaws](/legal/bylaws/).